Me and You and Everyone We Know

-Me and You and Everyone We Know is a 2005 American romantic comedy-drama film written and directed by Miranda July.
+Me and You and Everyone We Know is a 2005 romantic comedy-drama film written and directed by Miranda July.
 She also acts in the starring role, opposite John Hawkes.
 The film was the first major studio production for July, who had been known previously for her self-produced short films and performance art.

 Plot

 The structure of the film consists of several subplots which all revolve around an intertwined cast of characters.

-The film begins by introducing Richard (John Hawkes), a shoe salesman and recently separated father of two.
-After being thrown out by his wife Pam (JoNell Kennedy), he gets an apartment of his own to share with his children, Peter (Miles Thompson) and Robby (Brandon Ratcliff).
-He meets Christine (Miranda July), a senior-cab driver and amateur video artist, while she takes her client to shop for shoes, and the two develop a fledgling romantic relationship.
+Richard is a shoe salesman and recently separated father of two.
+After being thrown out by his wife Pam, he gets an apartment of his own to share with his sons, 14-year-old Peter and six-year-old Robby.
+He meets Christine, a senior-cab driver and amateur video artist, while she takes her client to shop for shoes, and the two develop a fledgling romantic relationship.